jwdavis/ce-demo-lms/README.md

    as flowing through the /videos path which is wrong.
 This is an error in the chart.

-### Optional - show autoscaling transcoding servers
+### Optional - Show autoscaling transcoding servers
 1. show raw media bucket
 1. show transcoded media bucket
 1. create module with video